Unstructured Data – The Unsung Hero of Machine Learning

 And it requires a fundamental rethink of how we store and access that data.

-An Infrastructure Built for Unstructured Data from the Ground Up
+How to Build Machine Learning Infrastructure for Unstructured Data from the Ground Up

 If you’re still struggling with unstructured data, it’s probably because you’ve got a platform built for structured data.
 Unstructured data was an afterthought.